ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

   - The backend must only use classes provided by Microsoft as part of the .NET framework or ASP.NET.
 No third-party date expansion code is allowed.
-It may infridge on another party's copyright or in the case of open source force CalendarWare, Inc. to open source it's precious source code as well.
+It may infringe on another party's copyright or in the case of open source force CalendarWare, Inc. to open source its precious code as well.

   - Focus on making the code as human-readable as possible through good naming of classes, methods, variables, and so forth.
 The code